 The damaged areas begin to feel soft and spongy underfoot and pull out easily (like carpet) because the cut roots can no longer hold the grass plants to the soil.

 Even if you do not have many grubs in your lawn, these animals often dig in places they remember finding food before.
-Squirrels sometimes cause small fist sized dug up areas, however are rarely the cause of a ripped up lawn as they are mainly herbivores and will only eat insects if starved (which rarely happens with all the buds and seeds available in the spring)
+Squirrels sometimes cause small fist-sized dug up areas, however, are rarely the cause of a ripped up lawn as they are mainly herbivores and will only eat insects if starved (which rarely happens with all the buds and seeds available in the spring)

-Proactive Preventive care works best!
+Trust the grass experts at LawnSavers, Proactive Preventive care works best!

-Digging animals can be deterred in many ways, from fencing to smells they don’t like.
+Digging animals can also be deterred in many ways, from fencing to smells they don’t like.
 Many of our clients have told us they are having good luck with motion-activated sprinklers, such as the ‘Scarecrow’.

 These techniques will minimize damage from white grubs.
 Nature being unpredictable, some may still occur, especially since skunks and raccoons are creatures of habit.
 Animals digging is a clue that you might have grubs, but not definitive proof as squirrels and other animals can scavenge and dig for reasons other than finding grubs.

-If grub damage has occurred despite your best efforts, immediate repair is needed to prevent further problems later.
-Rake out any loose, dead grass and have your lawn care company do a core aeration and over seeding with proper species of grass.
-If animals have flipped up to grass when digging, don’t despair.
-Wet the flipped turf to soften it and roll it back into place – if your grass is generally healthy there is a good chance that if it is cared for it will re-root, just like sod.
+3. If animals have flipped up to grass when digging, don’t despair.
+Wet the flipped turf to soften it and roll it back into place – if your grass is generally healthy there is a good chance that it will re-root, just like sod.

 FAQ About Best Lawn Care Practices